jeff4/bionotes.github.io/_comp/hf3.md

 ## 1/08/2025
 * Next, paste in output from rewritten version with f1, f2, ...
 * and then reimplement in Haskell

+## 1/13/2025
+* Furthermore, Haskell Types are going to look a lot like Classes in Java/C++ or other OO-languages.
+But **don't be fooled** they are not classes.
+Probably Types are most similar to Interfaces.